manateelazycat/lsp-bridge/README.md

 - `lsp-bridge-code-action-enable-popup-menu`: enable code action popup menu, enable by default
 - `lsp-bridge-diagnostic-fetch-idle`: diagnostic delay, start pulling diagnostic information 0.5 second after stopping typing
 - `lsp-bridge-signature-show-function`: The function used for displaying signature info, default show message in minibuffer, set `lsp-bridge-signature-show-with-frame` to show signature info in frame
+- `lsp-bridge-signature-show-with-frame-position`: When using `lsp-bridge-signature-show-with-frame` to display signature information, this option defines the position of the pop-up signature information, the default is `"bottom-right"`, you can also choose `"top-left"`, `"top-right"`, `"bottom-left"`, `"point"`
 - `lsp-bridge-completion-popup-predicates`: the predicate function for completion menu, completion menu popup after all the functions pass
 - `lsp-bridge-completion-stop-commands`: completion menu will not popup if these commands are executed
 - `lsp-bridge-completion-hide-characters`: The default value is `‘(":" ";" "(" ")" "[" "]" "{" "}" ", " "\"")`, the completion menu does not pop up when the cursor is behind these characters.
 You can customize this option to remove this restriction, or call the `lsp-bridge-popup-complete-menu` command to force the menu to pop up